– The Discipling Others Series –

 The BIG IDEA

 We teach the basics of our faith to every disciple to make sure their foundation is strong and so they have something to pass on to others.

 - KNOW: The basics of our faith and understand how to pass them on to others.

 - EXPERIENCE: Confidence that they can build into others and a desire to get started.

-- DO: Meet with other students and taking them through the STARTING WITH GOD series.
+- DO: Meet with other students and taking them through the GETTING STARTED series.

 What would you do if I asked you to…